Learning Perception-Aware Agile Flight in Cluttered Environments: Abstract

 \section{Abstract}

 Recently, neural control policies have outperformed existing model-based planning-and-control methods for autonomously navigating quadrotors through cluttered environments in minimum time.
 However, they are not perception aware, a crucial requirement in vision-based navigation due to the camera's limited field of view and the underactuated nature of a quadrotor.
-We propose a method to learn neural network policies that achieve perception-aware, minimum-time flight in cluttered environments.
-Our method combines imitation learning and reinforcement learning (RL) by leveraging a privileged learning-by-cheating framework.
+We propose a learning-based system that achieves perception-aware, agile flight in cluttered environments.
+Our method combines imitation learning with reinforcement learning (RL) by leveraging a privileged learning-by-cheating framework.
 Using RL, we first train a perception-aware teacher policy with full-state information to fly in minimum time through cluttered environments.
 Then, we use imitation learning to distill its knowledge into a vision-based student policy that only perceives the environment via a camera.
 Our approach tightly couples perception and control, showing a significant advantage in computation speed ($10\times$ faster) and success rate.
-We demonstrate the closed-loop control performance using a physical quadrotor and hardware-in-the-loop simulation at speeds up to~\SI{50}{\kilo\meter\per\hour}.
+We demonstrate the closed-loop control performance using hardware-in-the-loop simulation.

 Video: \url{https://youtu.be/9q059CFGcVA}